Internal Family Systems (IFS)

 • Managers: These parts are thought to try to protect the Self from the exiled parts, and try to maintain control over our internal world, as well as our external environment.

-The goal of IFS is to reconnect and work with your Self, the undamaged and resourceful core of your being, to heal the parts of yourself that may be causing pain and reach a state of harmony.
+The goal of IFS therapy is to reconnect and work with your Self, the undamaged and resourceful core of your being, to heal the parts of yourself that may be causing pain and reach a state of harmony.
 The steps taken along the way to achieve this are to:

 • Become aware of the parts.
 Understand that the intention of a part is to do something positive for you, but that it in doing so, it can unintentionally create unhappiness.